hexawyz/exo-app.io/index.md

 This is mainly used for low-level devices such as a GPU or a PSU, but being able to take a quick look of the status of your devices should be useful.

+You can pick any of these sensors as a favorite for it to be displayed on the homepage.

-More importantly, having a wide source of sensors is necessary to support software cooling curves.
+Some of the sensors showed here may also be usable as a source to create software cooling curves.

 ## Cooling